rust-vmm/vhost-device/crates/vsock/README.md

-# vhost-user-vsock
+# vhost-device-vsock

 ## Design

-The crate introduces a vhost-user-vsock device that enables communication between an application running in the guest i.e inside a VM and an application running on the host i.e outside the VM.
+The crate introduces a vhost-device-vsock device that enables communication between an application running in the guest i.e inside a VM and an application running on the host i.e outside the VM.
 The application running in the guest communicates over VM sockets i.e over AF_VSOCK sockets.
 The application running on the host connects to a